 Cost: Free to use platform but ($5-$15/month for hosting and custom domain)

-Related Article: How to Set Up an Ecommerce Website Without Any Tech Skills
+Related Article: How to Develop an Ecommerce Strategy

 5. Dedicated Ecommerce Platform